 Chevy Ramjet Fuel Injection

 The Ramjet fuel injection system was complex for it's day and not popular with the general public.
-Most dealers didn't know how to work on them, and often replaced the system with a carburetor.
-The Ramjet option was dropped on passenger cars after 1959, but still available on the Corvette until 1965.
+Most dealers didn't know how to work on them, and it was often removed and replaced with a carbureted system.
+The Ramjet option was dropped on passenger cars after 1959, but was available on the Corvette until 1965.

 At the beginning of the 1957 model year, manual transmissions were limited to a three-speed, column shifted unit, with an overdrive unit optional.
 A four-speed manual transmission became available in the Spring of 1957.

 With the two-door 150 model weighing 3,159 pounds, the 1957 Chevy was relatively light compared to other full-sized cars, which made it a favorite among drag racers.
 Equipped with the four-barrel 283 engine, a 1957 Bel Air could do the quarter-mile in 17.5 seconds.
 With the 270-horsepower 283 with twin 380-CFM Carter WCFB carburetors, it was nearly two seconds quicker in the quarter-mile.